pinetree1/crispr-dav/Install-and-Run.md

 	export PERL5LIB=$HOME/perlmod/lib/perl5:$PERL5LIB

-You may add the line to the pipeline script run.sh in crispr-dav directory in that case.
+In that case, You may add the line to the pipeline script run.sh, a template script in crispr-dav directory.

 **B. NGS tools**